buddhist-uni/buddhist-uni.github.io/_content/articles/mindfulness-and-the-structure-of-mind-in-early-buddhism_seelawimala-madawala-mckinley-arnold.md

   - sati
 year: 1987
 journal: pw
-publisher: "The Institute of Buddhist Studies"
+volume: 2
 number: 3
 pages: "3--14"
 ---

 > So if Americans are to understand Buddhist forms of meditation and if Buddhism is to be transferred successfully to America,
-Americans must understand sali development correctly.
-Unfortunately, such understanding is difficult to attain because of the great differences in language, philosophy and "worldview" wIn this article, the authors aim to ground a universal understanding of mindfulness (sati) by exploring how the four founhich exist between the
+Americans must understand sati development correctly.
+Unfortunately, such understanding is difficult to attain because of the great differences in language, philosophy and "worldview"
-American and Asian cultures in which Buddhism developed.

-dations of mindfulness are explained through an Abhidhammic view of the mind.
+An introduction to the Theravāda view of the mind.